Prince, Ontario

 Prince is a township in the Canadian province of Ontario, located within the Algoma District northwest of Sault Ste.
 Marie.
+The only named community within the township is Gros Cap.

 Although the township is not part of the city of Sault Ste.
 Marie, some municipal services are contracted to the city.

-The only named community within the township is Gros Cap.
-Most mail and telephone service in the township is part of Sault Ste.
+Most mail and telephone services in the township are part of Sault Ste.
 Marie's sortation area and telephone exchange.